<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<img src="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_5867097.jpg" alt="itunes pic" /><br />Listen in for a preview of OCP's February production of Mozart's comic gem, including interviews with OCP Artistic Director Robert B. Driver, soprano Elizabeth Reiter, musical excerpts, plot synopsis and more. ]]>
+<![CDATA[Listen in for a preview of OCP's February production of Mozart's comic gem, including interviews with OCP Artistic Director Robert B. Driver, soprano Elizabeth Reiter, musical excerpts, plot synopsis and more. ]]>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2012-02-28T09_43_53-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2012-02-28T09_43_53-08_00</guid>

-<pubDate>Tue, 28 Feb 2012 17:43:53 GMT</pubDate>
+<pubDate>Tue, 28 Feb 2012 17:43:53 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>